 Children 6 to under 12 years: give 1 to 2 chewable tablets every 6-8 hours; do not give more than 6 chewable tablets in 24 hours, or as directed by a doctor

-8. Encourage her to walk around the cabin every hour or two, even if it just means walking to the airplane toilet to wash ones face.
+8. Encourage her to walk around the cabin every hour or two, even if it just means walking to the airplane toilet to wash her face.